JosephineJohnson/rdss-archivematica/README.md

 Integration repo for the RDSS fork of Archivematica.

+## Development Quick Start

+For development, you can deploy docker containers into your local Docker environment.
+Most users will be running as the single user on their system, but multi-user deployments are supported too.

+There's now a handy `quickstart` script to get you up and running as quickly as possible.
+This script will automatically create a unique namespace for each user, as well as selecting ports that are not already in use.

+To start up all the required services, volumes and containers etc, use:

+	$ ./quickstart start

+Once built, you can then check the status with:

+	$ ./quickstart status

+If you want to terminate your deployment, use:

+	$ ./quickstart shutdown

+If you no longer want your deployment at all, use:

+	$ ./quickstart destroy

+This will wipe all persistent data for your deployment and remove any associated built images from your system.
+Any other deployments on the same Docker environment will remain untouched.

+For more advanced usage, see below.

 ## Usage

 This project uses a Makefile to drive the build.
 Run `make help` to see a list